MrHarigo/m-lab-test/README.md

   - `npm start`
   - `npm run debug`
 5. Go to `localhost:3000/api-docs` in your browser for further OpenAPI testing
+6. Login as admin (email:admin, password:admin) through `/auth` and enter the `accessToken` value under the `Authorize` button at the top of the page to use endpoints which require admin rights.

  # Stuff To Finish
  - better unit test structure (additional db / more beforeTest functions)